-{Permitting Note: The Emergency Diesel Fire Pump Engine (EU-042) is no longer a certified engine and shall be tested every 8,760 hours of engine operation or 3 years, whichever comes first and keep a maintenance plan in accordance with Specific Conditions E.9, and E.10.}

 Testing Requirements.
 In the event performance tests are required pursuant to Condition E.9, the following requirements shall be met:

 Testing Procedures.
 The performance test must be conducted according to the in-use testing procedures in 40 CFR Part 1039, Subpart F. Link to Subpart F